shen-ui/Updated-ToDoList/README.md

 3. Here's the fun part!
 Lets install nginx, pm2 and get all the certificates!

 #### Notes on why you should NOT follow NGINX documentation:
- On nginx's documentation, they recommend you put configurations into /etc/nginx/conf.d All configurations in conf.d are global so it does make sense to put some configurations there, but otherwise, it's much more convienent to put all vhost configurations into /etc/nginx/sites-available/ regardless if they are disabled or not.
+ On nginx's documentation, they recommend you put configurations into `/etc/nginx/conf.d`.
+ All configurations in conf.d are global so it does make sense to put some configurations there, but otherwise, it's much more convienent to put all vhost configurations into `/etc/nginx/sites-available/` regardless if they are disabled or not.
- The abstraction of sites-* is better organized and has better modulation.
-You can enable, disable and store different vhost with this directory, so I recommend you don't follow documentation for this reason.
+ **The abstraction of sites-* is better organized and has better modulation.** You can enable, disable and store different vhost with this directory, so I recommend you don't follow documentation for this reason.
- Once you set up your configuration, you need set a symbolic link to /etc/nginx/sites-enabled/ from /etc/nginx/sites-available.
+ Once you set up your configuration, you need set a symbolic link to `/etc/nginx/sites-enabled/` from `/etc/nginx/sites-available.`

 `$ apt-get update` <br />
 always a good idea to keep your packages updated.<br />